luong-komorebi/Awesome-Linux-Software/README.md

 - [Qt4-fsarchiver](https://sourceforge.net/projects/qt4-fsarchiver/) - qt4-fsarchiver is a GUI for the program fsarchiver to save/restore partitions, folders and MBR/GPT.
 The programm is for systems based Debian, for Suse and Fedora. [![Open-Source Software][OSS Icon]](https://borgbackup.readthedocs.io/en/stable/) ![Freeware][Freeware Icon]
 - [System Rescue CD](http://www.system-rescue-cd.org/SystemRescueCd_Homepage) - SystemRescueCd is a Linux system rescue disk available as a bootable CD-ROM or USB stick for administrating or repairing your system and data after a crash. ![Freeware][Freeware Icon]
 - [Test Disk](http://www.cgsecurity.org/wiki/TestDisk) - TestDisk is powerful free data recovery software!
 It was primarily designed to help recover lost partitions and/or make non-booting disks bootable again when these symptoms are caused by faulty software. ![Freeware][Freeware Icon]
+- [Timeshift](https://launchpad.net/timeshift) - TimeShift is a system restore utility which takes incremental snapshots of the system using rsync and hard-links.
+These snapshots can be restored at a later date to undo all changes that were made to the system after the snapshot was taken.
+Snapshots can be taken manually or at regular intervals using scheduled jobs.

 ### Desktop customization
 - [Arc Theme](https://github.com/horst3180/arc-theme) - A flat theme with transparent elements ![Open-Source Software][OSS Icon] ![Freeware][Freeware Icon]